Understanding and Using Angular Injectors: The Backbone of Dependency Injection

 - Optional Dependencies: Sometimes, a dependency might not always be available.
 To handle this, use the

-instead. - Dependency Scoping: Providers can be configured with different scoping options using the
+@Optionalflag with@Inject.
+If the injector cannot find the dependency, it injectsnullinstead. - Dependency Scoping: Providers can be configured with different scoping options using the

 5. Best Practices for Using Injectors